Mobile UX & UI Design

 • There's a wide variety of skill level amongst all operators.

 • "Good operators are hard to come by." - John, large fleet owner

 • Most seasoned operators are opposed to having additional digital devices placed in the cockpit.

 • In general, operators learn best by observation + trial & error.

 One of the more challenging aspects of this project was determining a root problem.
 The more time we spent investigating problem areas, the more problems arise, making it difficult to choose one thing to solve for.

 On the right is a photo of a device placed in the cockpit of a small percentage of Caterpillar machines.
 This device is so small, you need to lean up to it just to read the display.

 It was during this time when we took this photo that we realized what problem to focus on solving for: creating a interface with enough usability to help operators track their performance metrics.

 By taking into account that operators learn new techniques by observing their peers operate machines, we came up with the idea to incorporate videos within the app to help correct performance issues identified.

-At the end of the 2.5 week design sprint, we presented our work to all the stakeholders on the team.
-They were very pleased with the results and used what we created as a platform to go off of as this project continues.
+After three months of research, designing and testing we presented our work to all the stakeholders on the team.
+They were very pleased with the results and used what we created as a platform to build upon as the project continue to scale.